bkeepers/git-history/article.md

 	#
 	# Note that empty commits are commented out

-As the note says, you can rearrange the order of the commits, and change `pick` to one of the other commands.
+As the note says, commits can be rearrange to change their order, or `pick` can be changed to one of the other commands.

 	pick 7bb9109 first draft of amend section fixup b0377f9 Fix typo in title